 Hummus even freezes well in an airtight container for up to 6-8 months.
 The day before you want to eat it, move the hummus container from the freezer to the refrigerator.
 It takes at least a few hours to thaw until it’s ready to eat.
 Thawing can take longer depending on how much is in your container.

-It’s best to freeze hummus in small portions to make defrosting quicker and to have handy small amounts to eat in one sitting.
+It’s best to freeze hummus in small portions to make defrosting quicker and to have handy small amounts to eat in one sitting on your hummus veggie sandwiches.

 Other sandwich recipes